List of Guangzhou Metro stations

 Guangzhou Metro is the metro system that serves the city of Guangzhou in Guangdong Province of the People's Republic of China.
 It is operated by the state-owned Guangzhou Metro Corporation and was the fourth metro system to be built in mainland China.
 Having delivered 1.99 billion rides in 2013, it is one of the busiest metro systems in the world.

-The current Guangzhou Metro system consists of fourteen lines:
+The current Guangzhou Metro system consists of nineteen metro lines and three tram lines.